2023-2025 Accessibility Plan

 SCC’s work touches everything around you.
 This includes the food you eat, the clothes you wear, and the everyday tools that make your life easier like your cell phone or eyeglasses.
 Standards and conformity assessment work like an invisible shield, allowing you to go about your day, safely.
 SCC’s role is to put the full power of standardization to work for all people in Canada.

-1.3 Contact Information and Feedback Process
+1.3 Contact information and feedback Process

 SCC welcomes feedback, including feedback submitted anonymously, from our employees, member institutions, and members of the public about accessibility at SCC and about this plan.
 We are committed to reviewing the feedback we receive and taking steps to address barriers that are identified through this feedback.